Last Updated on: 11th July 2024, 11:36 am

 Excluding sugar from chewing gum aligns with the principles of ADA and WHO.
 The World Health Organisation suggests limiting sugar intake to 10% or less of energy intake for optimal oral health, while the ADA states that chewing sugarless gum may — when added to a regular home oral care routine of twice daily brushing with fluoridated toothpaste and daily cleaning between teeth — contribute to reducing caries risk.

-A considerable amount of scientific articles back the benefits of sugar-free chewing gum.
-A systematic review of 19 randomized controlled trials concludes that sugar-free sweetened with polyols such as xylitol, sorbitol, mannitol, or maltitol, are not a substrate for oral bacteria to use as an energy source, meaning that they reduce cavity risk.
+A considerable amount of scientific data back the benefits of sugar-free chewing gum.
+A systematic review of 19 randomized controlled trials concludes that sugar-free sweetened with polyols such as xylitol, sorbitol, mannitol or maltitol, are not a substrate for oral bacteria to use as an energy source, meaning that they reduce cavity risk.
 Other studies have been done on the effects of sugar-free gum on saliva production.
 The physical action of chewing as well as the flavors have been shown to increase saliva production.

 Dental erosion stems from the acidic substances present in our diets, including citrus fruits, fruit juices, and carbonated beverages.
-These acids erode the enamel that protects our teeth, stripping away the essential minerals that compose the enamel.
+These acids erode the enamel that protects the teeth, stripping away the essential minerals that compose the enamel.
 Fortunately, chewing sugar-free gum can mitigate this acidic onslaught by boosting saliva production.

 Saliva plays a crucial role in restoring the minerals lost from the enamel, typically taking about an hour to replenish these essential components.
 Engaging in a 20-minute session of chewing sugar-free gum after consuming food or drinks can expedite saliva flow, thereby accelerating the mineral replacement process.

-5 Key Benefits of Chewing Sugar-Free Gum
+5 Key Benefits of Chewing Sugar-Free Gum.

 Chewing gum and dental health seem to be intertwined.
 Here are some of the ways sugar-free gum can benefit oral health: